• Skip to primary navigation

 How to Make White Glaze for the Mushroom Stems

-Separate egg whites into a small glass bowl.
-Add powdered sugar and mix starting on slowest speed (if you don't want to find yourself standing in a white cloud of powder sugar), increasing the mixing speed gradually.
+To make the white glaze, start by separating egg whites into a small glass bowl.
+Then add powdered sugar and mix starting at the slowest speed (if you don't want to find yourself standing in a white cloud of powdered sugar), increasing the mixing speed gradually.
 Beat it for about a minute or so.

 baked mushrooms cookies, beautiful dessert, butter, Christmas cookies, cocoa chocolate chips ganache, decor cookies, decor dessert, egg whites glaze, fall baking, home eggs, Mushroom Cookies Recipe, organic flour, organic sugar, poppy seeds